pranal02/IrisFeatureImportanceClassifier/README.md

 Results:

-Accuracy of new model having only import feature is less as compare to Accuracy with having all features
+Accuracy of new model having only import feature is less as compare to Accuracy of model  having all features

 Technologies:

 Python

 pandas

 NumPy

 scikit-learn